 10.1.1 Staff Training - Is awareness training provided to enable all staff to understand and recognise disability issues?
 Best Practice You must not discriminate against a pupil in your school, in the provision of education, or access to any benefit, facility or service, by excluding them or by subjecting them to any other detriment.
 It is your school's responsible body that is liable for any acts of discrimination.
 All staff should receive disability awareness training as part of their Induction.
 Refresher and update training should be provided.
 Training in medical conditions pertaining to individual pupil medical conditions should be provided to those staff working with such pupils.
-The school is aware that staff need to understand and recognise disability issues and in order to effectively support, they need to have the skills and knowledge to understand the issues that children face.
+Audit Findings The school is aware that staff need to understand and recognise disability issues.
 There are regular updates and training organised during INSET days and weekly staff briefings.

-Suggestions to improve/resolve Maintain existing action and processes.
-Grade 2022 Compliant A record of CPD is kept in the office and the need for training is reviewed by the senior leadership team each year through the Performance Management systems for teacher and teaching assistants.
+This will ensure that your students, whether disabled or not, get the best possible level of care and support from all of the staff.
+The school recognises that to effectively support, they need to have the skills and knowledge to understand the needs and issues that individual children face.
+Therefore, Continuing Professional Development (CPD) is offered to all staff.
+A record of CPD is kept in the office and the need for training is reviewed by the senior leadership team each year through the Performance Management systems for teacher and teaching assistants.
 Specific training will be made available to staff to support the needs of a particular child(ren) if the expertise is not already in school.
-Continuing Professional Development (CPD) opportunities are offered to all staff and is highly valued.
+Grade 2025 Compliant Suggestions to improve/resolve Maintain existing action and processes.